A Place of Necessity

 - Pits were dug manually.

-- Structures were built collectively — with no external contractors, no waiting for external aid.
+- Structures were built collectively — with no external contractors or expertise.

-It was grassroots innovation at its purest: communities designing and executing solutions based on their lived realities.
+It was simply communities designing and executing solutions based on their lived realities.

 Voices of Change